Zigbee2MQTTZigbee2MQTT

 Any value that is omitted from the JSON file, invalid or out of range, will use the default instead.

-Documentation on these values and their behavior is documented in SiLabs UG100 - 2.3.1open in new window.
+Documentation on these values and their behavior can be found in SiLabs UG100 - 2.3.1 PDF and concentrator article.

 The driver further restricts values to the below: